 What is Spacelift?

-Spacelift is a flexible infrastructure orchestration platform designed to manage the complete infrastructure lifecycle across provisioning, configuration, and governance.
-The platform supports multiple IaC tools and workflows, allowing teams to work with their preferred technologies in a unified environment.
+Spacelift is a flexible infrastructure orchestration platform designed to manage the entire infrastructure lifecycle, from provisioning to configuration to governance.
+The platform supports multiple IaC tools and workflows, enabling teams to use their preferred technologies within a unified environment.

 The platform integrates with your existing VCS workflows.
-Connect your repositories, create stacks that reference your IaC code, define policies for governance, and Spacelift handles deployment automation with enterprise-grade security controls.
+Connect your repositories, create stacks that reference your IaC code, define governance policies, and Spacelift handles deployment automation with enterprise-grade security controls.

 Key features of Spacelift